zcross13/Elektra/README.md

 1. CRUD
 2. Node.js
 3. Express
-4. JSX
-5. Mongoose
+4. Mongoose
-6. Javascript
+5. Javascript
-7. HTML
+6. HTML
-8. CSS
+7. CSS
-9. React
+8. React
-10. Axios
+9. Axios

 ## Requirements/Getting Started
 For development, you will need Node.js installed in your environemnt along with the following...